cssr4africa/cssr4africa/cssr_system/person_detection/README.md

 # 🚀 Running the node
 **Run the `personDetection` from the `cssr_system` package:**

-Source the workspace in first terminal:
+Source the workspace in the first terminal:
   ```bash
   cd $HOME/workspace/pepper_rob_ws && source devel/setup.bash
   ```

-Follow below steps, run in different terminals.
+Follow the steps below, run in different terminals.

   1️.
 Launch the robot and specify which camera to use.

-  > If you are using Pepper's cmaera's you need to specify the robot_ip, roscore_ip and network_interface and specify in the camera `pepper`.
-If you are using the intel realsense, just specify camera as `realsense`.
+  > If you are using Pepper's cmaera's you need to specify the robot_ip, roscore_ip, and network_interface, and specify in the camera `pepper`.
+If you are using the Intel RealSense, just specify the camera as `realsense`.

   ```bash
   roslaunch cssr_system person_detection_robot.launch robot_ip:=<robot_ip> roscore_ip:=<roscore_ip> network_interface:=<network_interface> camera:=<camera>
   ```
-  The default camera is set to the realsense.
+  The default camera is set to the RealSense.

   2️.
 Then run the Person Detection and Localization.

-  In a new terminal activate the python environment.
+  In a new terminal, activate the Python environment.
   ```bash
   source $HOME/workspace/pepper_rob_ws/src/cssr4africa_virtual_envs/cssr4africa_face_person_detection_env/bin/activate
   ```